Georgia withdraws foreign agent bill after days of protests | Law-Order

 Georgia withdraws foreign agent bill after days of protests

-Georgia's ruling party said on Thursday it is withdrawing a draft law from the parliament criticised as potentially stifling media freedom and civil society after several days of protests against it in the capital.
+Georgias ruling party said Thursday it is withdrawing a draft law from the parliament criticised as potentially stifling media freedom and civil society, after several days of massive protests against it in the capital.The Georgian Dream party and and its allies said they were withdrawing the proposed law, citing controversy in society it triggered.

-The Georgian Dream party and and its allies said they were withdrawing the proposed law, citing “divisions in the society” it triggered.
+Georgia's ruling party said Thursday it is withdrawing a draft law from the parliament criticised as potentially stifling media freedom and civil society, after several days of massive protests against it in the capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)